wawzat/Alarm-Clock/README.md

 # Alarm-Clock
 Personal project.
 Not fully baked.
 UI is not great.
 Code is not very well written and is unclear.
 Raspberry Pi based alarm clock with 7-segment display.

+Schematic
 ![Alarm-Clock](./images/schematic.png)

 ## Features